FDA Gives OK to Peanut Allergy Oral Immunotherapy

 This is not a peanut allergy cure.
 Patients must continue to avoid peanut products and may need to continue undergoing OIT even after a tolerance level is reached.

 The treatment is not for every peanut allergy patient, however.
-It’s important for patients and families to work together with a doctor to determine if AR101 is an appropriate treatment.
+It’s important for patients and families to work together with a doctor to determine if Palforzia is an appropriate treatment.

 A 2018 study involving AR101 revealed two-thirds of participants were able to tolerate the equivalent of at least two peanuts per day, but it did not include people with severe peanut allergy or asthma and numerous participants dropped out of the study due to adverse reactions.

-During the Sept.
-13 hearing, Allergy & Asthma Network Director of Advocacy Charmayne Anderson addressed the Allergenic Products Advisory Committee in support of AR101 as a peanut allergy treatment.
-Here are excerpts from Charmayne’s testimony:
+In September 2019, the FDA’s Allergenic Products Advisory Committee voted 7-2 that the data showed Palforzia™ (also called AR101) was effective and 8-1 that the safety data was sufficient to support the use of the treatment.
+During a hearing, Allergy & Asthma Network’s Director of Advocacy Charmayne Anderson addressed the Allergenic Products Advisory Committee in support of AR101 as a peanut allergy treatment.
+Here are excerpts:

 Statement by Allergy & Asthma Network